Skip to content

 public ILogger Logger { get; set; }

-This annotation maps the property to a declared Message Property.
+The Property annotation maps a property to declared Message Properties for configuration access.

 [Property]